eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

 ### Thing Description vs. Thing Model

-While WoT TD describe the instance (the Ditto Thing), a WoT Thing Model (TM) provides the model of a Thing and can be referenced by the Thing by inserting its HTTP endpoint in the [Thing Definition](basic-thing.html#definition).
+A WoT TD describes the instance (the Ditto Thing), a WoT TM provides the model of a Thing.
+The model can be referenced in the [Thing Definition](basic-thing.html#definition) with its HTTP endpoint.
 Ditto supports adding a valid HTTP(s) URL in the `"definition"`.

-The same applies for the [Feature Definition](basic-feature.html#feature-definition) which may also contain the HTTP endpoints to a valid WoT Thing Model.
+The same applies for the [Feature Definition](basic-feature.html#feature-definition) which may also contain HTTP endpoints to a valid WoT Thing Model.

 Thing Descriptions are generated by the WoT integration in Ditto, based on the Thing Models referenced in a